Ray Ferguson: Career in Arizona

 In 1900 Ferguson passed the certification for becoming a physician in the Territory of Arizona.
 He set up a medical and surgery practice in Nogales, Arizona.
 He was also chief surgeon for the Southern Pacific Railroad.
 Ferguson was also involved in the mining industry in Arizona.
 He was co-owner of the Hermosa Mining Company, which he sold in 1903.
 In 1904 he was one of the incorporators of the World's Fair Mine, which had been in operation since 1891.
 The company was sold to investors later that same year.
 After the sale, Ferguson continued on as the company's general manager.
 He married Jessie Bohall, of Nogales, on April 4, 1904.
-The had one child, a son, Kent.
+They had one child, a son, Kent.
 In 1904 Ferguson was elected chairman of the Santa Cruz County Republican Committee, a position he held through 1910.
 Ferguson was one of the minority of public officials who supported the concept of dual statehood with New Mexico.

 In March 1906 he was appointed superintendent of the Territorial Asylum in Phoenix by Governor J. H. Kibbey.
-Upon taking the position, he resigned as surgeon for the Southern Pacific Railway.
+Upon taking the position, he resigned as surgeon for the Southern Pacific Railroad.
 Upon taking over the asylum he lobbied for funds to expand the facility, including the building of a hospital on the asylum's grounds.
 He had asked for $15,000, but the legislature appropriated $50,000 in 1907, with half to be spent that year, and the other half in 1908.
 In late October 1907, Ferguson was violently attacked by one of the asylum's inmates.
 The man had become agitated, and when Ferguson went to calm him down, the man attacked him with an axe, striking several blows to his head and shoulders with the blunt end, however he did sever an artery in Ferguson's head.
 He was saved by a guard who discharged a shotgun at the inmate, wounding him.
 Ferguson was in critical condition.
 In mid-November he was taken to his home in Kansas to see specialists.
 In December he was further removed to Kansas, when his injuries were deemed more serious than previously thought.
 He recuperated in Kansas City, and was fully recovered by February 1908, and returned to Arizona in March, after spending some time at his family's home in Wellington.
 He resigned as the asylum's superintendent in July 1908.